Our top pick in the best New Balance diabetic shoes is New Balance 928v3.

 10. Superfeet Premium Green

-The best Powerstep insoles for diabetic feet have contoured heel cup which provides stability and effective relief for heel and arch pain.
+The best Powerstep insoles have contoured heel cup which provides stability and effective relief for heel and arch pain.

-The best Spenco insoles for diabetic feet have advanced arch support and a deep heel cup which absorb shock and control pronation, as well as, extra cushioning under the ball of the foot which provides a smoother transition.
+The best Spenco insoles have advanced arch support and a deep heel cup which absorb shock and control pronation, as well as, extra cushioning under the ball of the foot which provides a smoother transition.

-The best Superfeet insoles for diabetic feet have maximum support, stability and shock absorption, as well as, extra deep cup which cradles your heel and provides comfortable support by aligning the bones of your foot to prevent heel pain and plantar fasciitis.
+The best Superfeet insoles have maximum support, stability and shock absorption, as well as, extra deep cup which cradles your heel and provides comfortable support by aligning the bones of your foot to prevent heel pain and plantar fasciitis.

 Be on a constant lookout for common foot problems caused by diabetes – these are discoloration, cuts in the skin, change of shape, painful sensation, and less sensitivity or numbness.
 This metabolic disorder makes a sensitive foot so having your feet checked by a health care provider or foot care specialist is important.
 If foot problems develop, see a health care professional immediately then have your feet checked at least once a year so you can note the do’s and don’ts.